GoogleCloudPlatform/java-docs-samples/appengine-java11/helidon-mp-gae-greet/README.md

 ## PreRequisites
 The following are required for this example.
 - Java SDK.
 This example was built and tested on [OpenJDK 11](https://jdk.java.net/archive/)
-- Apache Maven - This example was built and test suing [3.6.3](https://maven.apache.org/download.cgi)
+- Apache Maven - This example was built and test using [3.6.3](https://maven.apache.org/download.cgi)
 - [Google Cloud SDK](https://cloud.google.com/sdk/docs/quickstarts)

 ## Step 1 - Build a new Helidon MP Project